 Work experience is invaluable if you're thinking about a career in a sector as competitive, unique and diverse as public service.
 With so many roles and areas to choose from, it can help you to work out where your interests lie and pick up transferable skills that will be useful when you come to apply for graduate jobs, whether in public service or not.

 The location and format of some of these schemes may have changed as a result of the coronavirus pandemic.
 So, be sure to check the details on the website of the relevant government department or employer, or on the Civil Service Fast Stream.

 Several public sector employers, including the Civil Service, local government and the NHS, offer structured work experience schemes.

 Civil Service internship schemes

-- Early diversity internship programme – provides first-year students from diverse backgrounds (such as black students, other ethnic minority students, socioeconomically disadvantaged students and students with disabilities) with a paid one-week placement in a government department.
-The scheme involves shadowing a fast streamer.
+- Early diversity internship programme – provides first-year students from diverse backgrounds (such as black students, other ethnic minority students, socioeconomically disadvantaged students and students with disabilities) with a one-week placement in a government department.
+Expenses are paid and the scheme involves shadowing a fast streamer..